paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-12-02-ending_the_decade_down_under.md

   content: |
     Enjoy your holiday.
 Sounds like it will be fantastic.

     I really want to get further away from the UK than Spain, so far I am yet to manage it.
-Hoping that the saving that I have been doing means by this time next year I would of made it past that barrier I haven't crossed yet.
+Hoping that the saving that I have been doing means by this time next year I would of made it past that barrier I haven’t crossed yet.

     Have a great time.